axelarnetwork/axelar-contract-deployments/evm/README.md

 `ts-node evm/gateway.js --action transferOperatorship --destination <gatewayAddress> --payload <calldata> --yes`

 Other gateway actions remain in `evm/gateway.js`; use `--action` accordingly.

+### Gateway pause commands (evm/gateway.js)

+Read the current state:

+`ts-node evm/gateway.js --action paused -n <chain>` `ts-node evm/gateway.js --action pauser -n <chain>`

+Pause or unpause.
+On a consensus gateway the caller must be the `pauser` or the `governance` address; on an amplifier gateway it must be the `operator` or the `owner`:

+`ts-node evm/gateway.js --action setPauseStatus --pause <true|false> -n <chain> --yes`

+Hand the pauser role to another address (consensus only).
+The caller must be the current `pauser` or `governance`:

+`ts-node evm/gateway.js --action transferPauser --destination <addr> -n <chain> --yes`

+A freshly upgraded gateway has `pauser() == address(0)`, so the first assignment has to come from governance.
+Since `governance` is a contract on every environment, route it through `governance.js` rather than this script:

+`ts-node evm/governance.js schedule raw <activationTime> --target <gatewayAddress> --calldata <transferPauser calldata> -n <chain>`

+Pausing a gateway blocks `callContract` and `callContractWithToken`, and blocks consumers from calling `validateContractCall` / `validateContractCallAndMint`, with a bypass so governance can still consume approvals.
+It does not block `execute`, so signed batches still land.
+This halts all GMP and ITS traffic on that chain, not just token flows.

 ### Operators script (evm/operators.js)